Allen Memorial Art Museum

-The Allen Memorial Art Museum (AMAM) is an art museum located in Oberlin, Ohio, and it is run by Oberlin College.
+The Allen Memorial Art Museum (AMAM) is an art museum located in Oberlin, Ohio, and run by Oberlin College.
 Founded in 1917, the collection contains over 15,000 works of art.

 Overview

 The AMAM is primarily a teaching museum and is aimed at the students, faculty and staff of Oberlin College, in addition to the surrounding community.
 Notable strengths include seventeenth-century Dutch and Flemish art, nineteenth and early twentieth-century European and contemporary American art, as well as Asian, European and American works on paper.
 The collection is housed in an Italian Renaissance-style building designed by Cass Gilbert, incorporating ironwork by Samuel Yellin, and named after its founder, Dr. Dudley Peter Allen (B.A., 1875), a graduate and trustee of Oberlin College and the first husband of Elisabeth Severance Prentiss, whose bequest as Mrs. F. F. Prentiss included parts of her art collection started during her first marriage.

-In 1977, Robert Venturi and Denise Scott Brown designed an addition that represents one of the earliest examples of postmodern architecture in the United States.
+In 1977, the architecture firm Venturi and Rauch (led by husband and wife Robert Venturi and Denise Scott Brown) designed the Venturi Wing, an addition that represents one of the earliest examples of postmodern architecture in the United States; an example of their concept of a "decorated shed".

 In 2011, the historic museum underwent a two-year retrofit, after which it was awarded with USGBC LEED Gold certification.